Healthy Homes Assessment Kenepuru

 Home Assessments Kenepuru for Rental Properties

-• Is the space under the floor well-insulated?
+• Does the subfloor space well-insulated?
 Is there a ground moisture barrier in place?

-• Does the ceiling insulation require replenishment or replacement?
+• Is the ceiling insulation in need of topping up? require topping up or replacing?

-• Does the home have enough air circulation, including extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties